NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 Densify a line or polygon vector layer by adding geodesic points in between individual line segments when its length is too great.
 This gives it a nice smooth curved appearance.
 For line vectors a geodesic line can be drawn between just the beginning and ending points.

-The distance between two points before adding additional vertices is set from the **Settings** menu.

 <div style="text-align:center"><img src="doc/geodesicshape.jpg" alt="Geodesic Densifier"></div>

 * **Input Layer** - Select an existing line or polygon layer.
-* **Output Layer Name** - Specifies the name of the memory layer that will be created in QGIS.
+* **Output Layer** - Specifies the output layer that will be created in QGIS.
-* **Discard inner vertices of the line vectors and just use end points** - When this is checked only the beginning and ending points are used when drawing geodesic lines.
+* **Discard inner vertices (lines only)** - When this is checked only the beginning and ending points are used when drawing geodesic lines.
+This does not apply to polygons.
+* **Maximum line segment length (in kilometers)** - This is the maximum length of a line segment before a new vertex is added along the geodesic path.
+This value defaults to the length specified in the **Settings** menu.

 The following shows the before and after results of running this function on a polygon layer.